 For one, it's a wireless Bluetooth keyboard and can connect up to three Bluetooth devices, and you can switch between them directly from the keyboard.
 Secondly, this one is designed for Mac users and has the same layout as your conventional Mac keyword, complete with dedicated keys for Control, Command, and Option keys.

 At the same time, the KeyChron K2 packs the right kind of look.
 All the keys except one are colored in black and grey, while the red Esc keep grabs your attention.
 It may sound a little odd at first, but let me tell you that the looks are on point.
 And this is further backed by RGB backlighting.

 KeyChron K2 sports Gateron switches and is available in red, brown, or blue switches.
 As you may already know, Blue and Brown switches are ideal for computer work or typing since they are both tactile and not as loud as their counterparts.

-Keychron K2 has earned its share of reviews and has more than 1,500 reviews to its credits.
-Out of these, it has acquired an average rating of 4.6-stars, with users loving it for its build quality, typing experience, and price-to-value proposition.
+Keychron K2 has earned its share of reviews and has more than 1,500 reviews to its credits, and users love it for its build quality, typing experience, and price-to-value proposition.

 Razer is a well-known name in the gaming arena, primarily for its gaming mice and keyboards.
 So if you want a keyboard that you can use both for gaming as well as the occasional game, the Razer BlackWidow Elite is the one you should have.
 This keyboard walks the fine line between a traditional gaming keyboard and office use.
 Not only does it deliver an excellent typing experience, but you can also play for long hours with this one.
 The flex is just right, and the build leans towards strong and durable.